maartensukel/video-to-traffic-flow-information/README.md

-# video-to-directions-placeholder

-## Overview

-- YOLO and darknet
-- Configured to look at specific labels
-- Credits to sort with modifications
-- Advice for reuse
+# [Catchy project name]: [Descriptive subtitle]

+Something about urbanization and usecase here.

 > TODO: Add gif or picture of video with bounding boxes

 ![](assets/small_paths.png)

-## Initial Setup
+## :hammer: Initial Setup

 > Since we use f-strings a fair amount, python 3.6 or greater is required.
 Feel free to replace them if you need a lower python version.